tkurtbond/tkurtbond.github.io/posts/2020/07/07/savage-worlds-adventure-edition-fixes-spears.rst

 .. _Lindybeige: https://www.youtube.com/watch?v=3XuhoFszfe8

-Maybe something similar should have been done with Staff as well.
+Maybe something similar should have been done with Staff as well, changing it so it can be used one-handed but losing the “Parry +1” in that case.

 __ https://www.peginc.com/store/savage-worlds-adventure-edition-core-rules-pdf-swade/